robertnd/dxl-msk-producer/README.md

     i:/C=US/O=Starfield Technologies, Inc./OU=Starfield Class 2 Certification Authority

 ```
-- Create a `PKCS12 truststore` and add the certs in the previous step, starting with the roots.
+- 7: Create a `PKCS12 truststore` and add the PEM files saved in the previous step
-- Upload the `truststore` to an S3 bucket which is secure but which you have access.
-The URL of the truststore on S3 will be required on the `LaunchConfiguration` resource to configure instances that can start automatically
-- Run `infra_msk_asg.yml`.
-Fill in the `Cluster ARN` that you saved on step 1
+- 8: Copy the `scripts/runRestClient.sh.template` into a `runRestClient.sh` script outside of the project directory and modify to add the `truststore` password.
+Take care not to expose sensitive information in your repositories
+- 9: Upload the `truststore`, the `application jar file` and the `scripts/runRestClient.sh` to the S3 bucket created earlier.
+Do NOT grant public access to the bucket or the items

+NB: The cluster needs to be running, topics configured, and application jar, truststore and script uploaded to S3 to commence the next step.

+- 10: Copy the `infra_msk_asg.yml.template` into `infra_msk_asg.yml` outside of the project directory and substitute in the Bucket name created from Step 1.
+Take care not to expose sensitive information in your repositories
+- 11: In Cloudformation create a stack using `infra_msk_asg.yml`.
+- 12: In the Broker input, provide the Broker list you saved earlier in (step 4)
+- 13: In the MSKCluster input, provide the `StackName` you provided when creating the stack in Step 2.
+This template is dependent on outputs from that stack to function correctly
-- If the Cluster is created successfully, the Load Balancer endpoint is generated in the Outputs section
+- 14: If the Cluster is created successfully, the Load Balancer endpoint is generated in the Outputs section
+- 15: Use this Endpoint to send requests to MSK